Oscar

 Oscar has not been officially rated yet.

-Analyzing the audience sentiment, IMDb rating of 7.3/10, and global collection metrics, Oscar stands as a successful venture for the creators.
-It remains an essential piece of the 1967 cinematic year.
+Analyzing the overall audience sentiment, verified rating of 7.3/10, and global performance metrics, Oscar is classified as a HIT.
+It remains an essential part of the 1967 cinematic calendar.

 Frequently Asked Questions